What Is Addiction?

 Keep Going

 You are not your habits.
-Healing is possible through curiosity, community, and compassionate practice.
-Like the Buddha’s reminder to “begin again,” each moment offers a fresh start.
-Forgive yourself quickly, hold your journey with kindness, and keep walking alongside others who understand.
-Transformation unfolds one small step at a time.
+Change is possible through curiosity, community, and compassionate practice.
+Each moment offers an opportunity to begin again.
+You can meet your experience with honesty and kindness, and continue walking alongside others who understand.
+Over time, small shifts can open into meaningful change.

 Next Steps